zepellin/url-shortener/Readme.md

 # Achitectural choices
 * Given time constraints, an in memory python dictionary object is used to store mapping of URLs to generated identifiers
+* Lookup and shorten endpoint can be provided with optional ?format=<json|xml> query parameter which them generates json or XML output.
+Json is default in cases when no format parameter is supplied or format != <json|xml>
 * Please refer to comments in main app.py file, it contains more insight into app's functionality

 # Build and deploy